Farmers harvest Arabica beans on a coffee plantation in Jalapa, Guatemala (lower right).

 21. Pache Beans

-These beans grow in Guatemala and have two unique varieties: Pache Colis and Pache Comum.
+Guatemalan beans feature two unique varieties: Pache Colis and Pache Comum.
 They produce heavily and offer a very smooth taste, enhancing their reputation as a blender coffee.

 22. Robusta Beans